 Drilling has shown dolomitisation and copper mineralisation in the Upper and Lower Reefs coalescing into a single horizon to the north.
 The NE- trending Ruby Creek and South Reef zones also coalesce into a roughly 1000 m wide zone of >200 m thick dolomite containing significant copper mineralisation dipping at roughly 5 to 10°N (Davis et al., 2016).

 Copper mineralization comprises chalcopyrite, bornite and chalcocite distributed in stacked, broadly concordant and tabular with thicknesses of up to 25 m which follow favourable stratigraphy, within the dolomitised limestone package.
-It occurs, in of increasing grade order, as disseminations, irregular and discontinuous stringer-style veining, breccia matrix replacement, and stratabound massive sulphides.
+It occurs, in increasing grade order, as disseminations, irregular and discontinuous stringer-style veining, breccia matrix replacement, and stratabound semi-massive to massive sulphides.
+The semi-massive and massive sulphides appear to be more heavily replaced dolomitic breccias and only represent a minor proportion of the resource.
 The distribution of copper mineral species is zoned around the lower and central part of the individual lenses, with bornite-chalcocite-chalcopyrite at the core, progressing outward to chalcopyrite-pyrite.
 Additional minor Cu(-Co) minerals include carrollite, digenite, tennantite-tetrahedrite and covellite (Bernstein and Cox, 1986).
 Stringer pyrite and locally significant sphalerite occur above and around the copper zones, while locally massive pyrite and sparse pyrrhotite occur in association with siderite alteration below the Cu mineralisation in the Lower Reef (Davis et al., 2016).

 In addition to Cu, significant Co mineralisation accompanies the bornite-chalcocite assemblage.
 Co occurs with high-grade Cu as both carrollite (Co2CuS4) and as cobaltiferous rims on recrystallised pyrite grains (Bernstein and Cox, 1986).
 Appreciable Ag values of as much as 30 g/t Ag are also found with bornite-rich mineralisation in the South Reef and Ruby Creek zones (Davis et al., 2016).